 What will I do if there is a problem and I don't get any wedding photographs?

 What will I do if I do get some wedding photographs, but I can only use a few because the rest are out of focus or wrongly exposed?

 What will I do if the friend has a problem and can't make it to the wedding?

 Has this person ever photographed a wedding before?

 Does this person have a professional camera?

 As I said earlier, in most case everything will be fine, but the last thing you want on your wedding day is added stress and worry.

-Wedding photography can and does go wrong if you don't do your homework as per the example on the following link, which I can honestly say I have never had anything like this.
+On a final note, wedding photography can and does go wrong if you don't do your homework as per the example on the this this link to an article in the Daily Mail.